Axles for Inline Skates

 When Should I Replace My Inline Skate Axles?

-Even though the axles on your rollerblades are very durable, there will be a time, where you have to replace them.
-The most common failure scenario for a set of inline skate axles is that they simply break in half.
+Even though the axles on your inline skates are very durable, there will be a time, where you have to replace them.
+The most common problem for a set of inline skate axles is that they simply break in half.
 Another typical problem can be found in the thread that gets worn out after multiple bearings and wheels replacements.

-If we take a brand like Rollerblade, they recommend that you buy new axles and screws with each wheel change.
-In our opinion, this isn’t necessary unless you see visible wear and tear on the parts that are in direct contact with the wheel spacers.
+Major skating brands recommend that you buy new axles and screws with each wheel change.
+However, this isn’t necessary unless you see visible wear and tear on the parts that are in direct contact with the wheel spacers.
 A set of inline skate axles should be able to live through a couple of sets of wheels.

-If you are in that sad situation, that one of your axles are stuck in the frame of your skate you shouldn’t worry too much about it.
-This happens to almost everyone at some point, but especially for new skaters who are afraid to loose the axle or wheel while skating and therefore tightens the rollerblade axles too much.
+If you are in that sad situation, that one of your axles are stuck in the frame of your skate, you shouldn’t worry too much about it.
+This happens to almost everyone at some point, but especially for new skaters who are afraid to lose the axle or wheel while skating and therefore tighten the inliner axles too much.